How DC teachers are keeping kids learning during school shutdowns

-The distance learning plan packets were prepared by DC Public Schools and are meant to add on to what teachers sent home before schools shut down.
+The distance-learning plan packets were prepared by DCPS and are meant to add on to what teachers sent home before schools shut down.

 RELATED: DC schools closed until April 1 to mitigate COVID-19 spread, 'distance learning' takes place after early spring break

-"The most important factor is clear information and sharing that in a cohesive manner as soon as we get it," Gwendolyn Payton, principal at Anne Beers Elementary, said.
+"The most important factor is clear information and sharing that in a cohesive manner as soon as we get it," Anne Beers Elementary Principal Gwendolyn Payton said.

 Payton explained her school is using text, email and robocalls to communicate updates to families.